snbk001/snbk001/README.md

 - 🔭 I’m currently working on SystemVerilog for Design and Synthesis.
 - 🌱 I’m currently learning SystemVerilog for RTL
-- 👯 I’m looking to collaborate on ASIC/FPGA/SOC Design or anything related to digital design.
+- 👯 I’m looking to collaborate on ASIC/FPGA/SOC Design.
 - 💬 Ask me about Verilog, SystemVerilog
 - 📫 How to reach me: snbkademane01@gmail.com
 - 😄 Pronouns: He/Him